Benefits of recycling

 Encouraging innovation and creating jobs in the recycling industry, supports our communities and our country's economy.

 Recycling as much of your household waste as possible will help save precious resources.
 Each year kerbside recycling in Victoria:

-Putting the wrong items in the wrong bins can result in all sorts of problems once your recycling has been collected and taken to a Materials Recovery Facility (MRF).
+Putting the wrong items in your bin can result in all sorts of problems.
 You might be surprised by how much you can recycle, but a little contamination with the wrong items and the whole lot could end up in landfill.
-Make sure you know what you can recycle.